JulianRuano/software_engineering_II_lessons/design_patterns/creational/singleton.md

 # Singleton pattern

-The Singleton pattern is a design pattern that is used to ensure that a class has only one instance and provides a global access point to that instance.
-This is useful in situations where you want to avoid creating multiple instances of a class and want to ensure that only one instance is used throughout the system.
+The Singleton pattern is a design pattern used to ensure that a class has only one instance and to provide a global access point to that instance.
+Its intention is to guarantee that a class has only one instance and to provide a global access point to it.
+The pattern is implemented by creating a method in our class that creates an instance of the object only if it does not already exist.
+To ensure that the class cannot be instantiated again, the constructor's scope is controlled (using access modifiers such as protected or private).

+- Create a private constructor to prevent an instance of the class from being created from outside the class.
+- Create a private and static variable of the same class that will be the only instance of the class.
+- Create a public and static method that returns the only instance of the class created in step 2.
 <p align="center">
 <img src="https://res.cloudinary.com/dilrruxyx/image/upload/v1681007458/singleton_any5uv.png" alt="mypic" width="75%">
 </p>